 Finally, if your Allstate rates increased recently, check out WalletHub’s cheap car insurance guide to help decide if switching insurers is worth your while.
 It’s always worth comparing quotes to be sure you’re getting the best deal for the coverage and customer service that you want.

-Allstate is cheap because the company offers a wide variety of discounts that almost anyone can get, including autopay and paperless discounts.
-Allstate ranked 7th overall in WalletHub’s cheap car insurance review, partly because it offers discounts like Drivewise, TeenSmart, paid-in-full, and more.
-Plus, Allstate rewards customer loyalty with discounts for insuring more than one car or bundling multiple policies, such as home and auto.… read full answer
+Allstate is so cheap because the company offers a wide variety of discounts that almost anyone can get.
+A minimum coverage policy from Allstate costs an average of $48 per month, and Allstate premiums can be made even cheaper by taking advantage of discounts such as paid-in-full discount and anti-theft device discount.
+Plus, Allstate rewards customer loyalty with discounts for insuring more than one car and bundling multiple policies, such as home and auto.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.